daviddalpiaz/r4sl/27-ensemble.md

 ## 7    7
 ```

 Based on these results, we would select the random forest model with an `mtry` of 7.
-Note that based on the OOB estimates, the bagging model is expected to perform worse than this select model, however, based on our results above, that is not what we find to be true in our test set.
+Note that based on the OOB estimates, the bagging model is expected to perform worse than this selected model, however, based on our results above, that is not what we find to be true in our test set.

 Also note that `method = "ranger"` would also fit a random forest model.
 [Ranger](http://arxiv.org/pdf/1508.04409.pdf) is a newer `R` package for random forests that has been shown to be much faster, especially when there are a larger number of predictors.